-Studio Policies: Covid-19, Registration, Tuition, Classes, Etiquette and Dress Code
+Studio Policies: COVID-19, Registration, Tuition, Classes and Etiquette

 ATTP COVID-19 Health & Safety Policy for the Balance of 2020 or Until Rescinded

 In an effort to ensure the health and safety of our students and staff, the following will be strictly enforced.
 Please note that these requirements are being put in place out of an abundance of caution and not as a means of limiting or unnecessarily burdening participation.
 We appreciate your understanding and cooperation.